 society demands collaboration.

 Since our inception in 1960 we’ve been aware that our success depends on everyone working together – both inside and outside of our business.

 This is one of our core business values and highlights the responsibility we feel towards the people and communities we serve, worldwide.
 We take pride in our ability to find suitable jobs for temporary workers, and ideal candidates for our clients; but our commitment to society does not stop there.

 For the 1.3 million people in the UK with a disability (who are available for work) only half are employed, compared to 80% of non-disabled people.
 Providing practical assistance through Support Workers can improve their chances of establishing a fulfilling career.

-Over the past ten years, Randstad Student & Worker Support has worked in partnership with educational establishments, workplaces and Jobcentre Plus to provide that support.
-The Support Workers we provide typically range from specialist tutors, note takers, travel buddies and job aides.
+Over the past 10 years, Randstad student and worker support has worked in partnership with educational establishments, workplaces and Jobcentre Plus to provide that support.
+The support workers we provide typically range from specialist tutors, note takers, travel buddies and job aides.

 Shaping the world of work

 Work has a profound impact on the state of our society.
 It’s our job to find fulfilling careers for our candidates, and high performing workers for our clients.
 But we also believe it’s our duty to work with the developing world to support their jobs infrastructure.

 Randstad is the global employability partner for VSO - a charity that fights poverty by matching volunteers’ skills with the needs of communities in the developing world.
 By capitalising on Randstad’s core competencies and leveraging our network, VSO can stimulate even more positive change to the lives of poor and marginalised people.